spectrocloud/librarium/content/docs/04-clusters/03-edge/30-cloud-init.md

 #### Complete Example

-This is a Stylus user-data configuration that configures the user `kairos`, and prepares the edge host by providing network settings and adding SSL certificates.
+This is an Endge Installer user-data configuration that configures the user `kairos`, and prepares the edge host by providing network settings and adding SSL certificates.

 <br />